 Year Sector of the programme The most significant result Practical utility Branch The global problem molecular forms of sialo-specific lectins as immunosorbents Molecular and cellular technologies Animal models of brain tumors have been created using cellular lines of glial and non-glial origin.
-Ability to use for testing anticancer drugs in vivo to create new drugs -"- Biologically active substances The methodology of cultivating the roots of endangered and rare plants, which are used in medical practice was developed.
-A collection of cultures of isolated and transformed roots of different types of plants was created and analysed The use of these Medicine Food shortage Depopulation and ageing of the population Biotechnology The methodology of cultivating the roots of endangered and rare plants, which are used in medical practice was developed.
-A collection of cultures of isolated and transformed roots of different types of plants was created and analysed The use of these plants as a potential source of compounds with biological activity Medicine Food shortage Depopulation and ageing of population The biotechnology of the accelerated production of new forms of wheat was developed for the first time Wheat with a high-resistance to ophiopoil root rot and water scarcity Food shortage An effective wheat supply system was developed and introduced into production A power system which provides a grain production increase of 10-15% -"- -"-
+Ability to use for testing anticancer drugs in vivo to create new drugs -"- -"- Biologically active substances The methodology of cultivating the roots of endangered and rare plants, which are used in medical practice was developed.
+A collection of cultures of isolated and transformed roots of different types of plants was created and analysed The use of these plants as a potential source of compounds with biological activity Agriculture Medicine Food shortage Depopulation and ageing of the population Biotechnology The methodology of cultivating the roots of endangered and rare plants, which are used in medical practice was developed.
+A collection of cultures of isolated and transformed roots of different types of plants was created and analysed The use of these plants as a potential source of compounds with biological activity Agriculture Medicine Food shortage Depopulation and ageing of population The biotechnology of the accelerated production of new forms of wheat was developed for the first time Wheat with a high-resistance to ophiopoil root rot and water scarcity Agriculture Food shortage An effective wheat supply system was developed and introduced into production A power system which provides a grain production increase of 10- 15% -"- -"-